Credit

 • Identification errors happen due to misspelled names or incorrect addresses.
 You could also share the same name with a person with a delinquent account or have your name associated with someone who used to live in your home.

-• Lack of updates to account information can make a closed account look open or make a current account appear delinquent.
+• A lack of updates to account information can make a closed account look open or make a current account appear delinquent.

-• Unidentified accounts that aren’t yours can appear on your credit report.
+• Unidentified accounts that aren’t yours can appear on your reports.
 If they are delinquent, they will negatively affect your credit score.

-You can take some steps to dispute credit report errors on your credit reports.
+You can take some steps to dispute errors on your reports.

 Contact the agency and file a dispute using their online form or by calling them and speaking with customer service representatives.
 Make sure you have all the details about the error handy, so they can help you right away without having to research it themselves.
-In the end, you are the only one that is truly responsible for making sure that your report is accurate.
+In the end, you are the only one truly responsible for ensuring your report is accurate.

 Pay Your Bills on Time